zilverline/sequent/docs/docs/concepts.md

 1. Keep Events small.
 2. When an attribute changes use the same event.
 This makes it easier to keep track of state changes for instance in Projectors or Workflows etc.
 3. Keep events as flat as possible.
-Be cautious with using ValueObjects.
+Overly nested ValueObject might seem to remove duplication, but is not always practical in usage.

 ## Command

 Commands form the API of your domain.
 They are simple data objects with descriptive names describing the intent of your command.
 E.g. `CreateUser` or `SendInvoice`.
 Commands inherit from `Sequent::Command`.
-Like [Events](#event) there can be seen as structs.
-Additionally you typically add [Validations](#validations) to commands to ensure correctness.
+Like [Events](#event) they can be seen as structs.
+Additionally you can add [Validations](#validations) to commands to ensure correctness.
 Sequent uses [ActiveModel::Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations.html) to enable validations.